Porphyritic Granite Composition and Uses

 A famous example in the US is Meredith porphyritic granite found around Meredith in New Hampshire.
 It has up to 2 inches of phenocrysts of feldspar, usually white orthoclase, in a groundmass of feldspar, quartz, biotite, and muscovite.
 Some samples have garnet and sillimanite.

 However, the so-called red granite porphyry is a dacite to trachyandesite rock mined in Egypt, popular during the antiquity age.
-The Romans and Byzantines highly valued it.
+The Romans and Byzantines highly valued it and was known as the Roman Imperial porphyry.

 Uses of granite porphyry